geoserver/geoserver-history/doc/user/source/webadmin/server/status.rst

    * - **Option**
      - **Description**
    * - Locks
      - A WFS has the ability to lock features to prevent more than one person from updating the feature at one time.
 If data is locked, edits can be performed by a single WFS editor.
 When the edits are posted, the locks are released and features can be edited by other WFS editors.
 A zero in the locks field means all locks are released.
-If locks is non-zero, then pressing "free locks," releases all freature locks currently help by the server, and updates the field value to zero.
+If locks is non-zero, then pressing "free locks," releases all feature locks currently help by the server, and updates the field value to zero.
    * - Connections
      - Refers to the numbers of vector stores, in the above case 4, that were able to connect.
    * - Memory Usage